puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

     quest begin package_file_service

-## The package, file, resource pattern
+## The package, file, service pattern

 In the previous quest, you created a simple module to manage the `cowsay` and `fortune-mod` packages.
 Often, however, you'll need Puppet to manage several